Kent County Cricket Club in 1909

 Kent County Cricket Club's 1909 season was the twentieth season in which the county club competed in the County Championship.
 Kent played 30 first-class cricket matches during the season, losing only two matches overall, and won their second championship title.
 They finished clearly ahead of second place Lancashire in the 1909 County Championship with the previous year's winners, Yorkshire, in third place.

 Two of the county's players, Arthur Day and Douglas Carr, were selected as Wisden Cricketers of the Year in 1910 as a result of their performances during the season.
 Carr made his debut in first-class cricket during the season at the age of 37 and played in his only Test match in August.

 The championship title was the second of four by Kent during the Golden Age of cricket in the years leading up to the First World War.
-It followed their first title in 1906, with the nucleus of the side unchanged from then.
+It followed their first title in 1906, with the nucleus of the team unchanged from then.
 It was followed by their third title in 1910 and fourth in 1913.

 Background

-After decades of underachievement, Kent won their first County Championship in 1906, with "the best county side of the year" which "showed the most brilliant form".
-The re-emergence of strong Kent sides was based on the development of a mix of "gifted" amateurs playing alongside an increasingly strong core of professionals, most of whom were a product of the club's Tonbridge Nursery – its player development centre based at the Angel Ground at Tonbridge.
-By 1906 professionals were making around 60% of all appearances for Kent, a figure which had increased markedly since the establishment of the Nursery in 1897 and provided a much firmer foundation for the side to achieve success on the field.
+After decades of underachievement, Kent won their first County Championship in 1906, with "the best county team of the year" which "showed the most brilliant form".
+The re-emergence of strong Kent teams was based on the development of a mix of "gifted" amateurs playing alongside an increasingly strong core of professionals, most of whom were a product of the club's Tonbridge Nursery – its player development centre based at the Angel Ground at Tonbridge.
+By 1906 professionals were making around 60% of all appearances for Kent, a figure which had increased markedly since the establishment of the Nursery in 1897 and provided a much firmer foundation for the team to achieve success on the field.

 After the success of 1906, Kent finished eighth in the County Championship in 1907 and second in 1908, winning more games than the champions Yorkshire but losing three compared to Yorkshire's unbeaten season.
-C. H. B. Marsham, who had captained the side in 1906, gave up the captaincy at the end of 1908 and Ted Dillon was appointed to lead the side.
+C. H. B. Marsham, who had captained the team in 1906, gave up the captaincy at the end of 1908 and Ted Dillon was appointed to lead the team.